anesgh58/MIR-DDRM/README.md

 python main.py --ni --config deblur_us.yml --doc imagenet_ood --timesteps 20 --eta 0.85 --etaB 1 --deg deblur_bccb --sigma_0 0 -i deblur_us_sigma_0
 ```

+For a practical demonstration of the deconvolution process applied to photographic images, please refer to the Jupyter notebook located at `/MIR_DDRM.ipynb`.
+This notebook illustrates the application of the diffusion models used in this project, showcasing an example of the results obtained from the deconvolution process.

 ## References and Acknowledgements
 ```
 @inproceedings{anesgh58,